urbibasu/myfem2d/README.md

 # Background

-This code is a stripped-down version of DynEarthSol3D (https://bitbucket.org/tan2/dynearthsol3d) to be used in the term project for CERI 7315/8315 Computational Methods for Geodynamics.
+This code is a bare-bones version of DynEarthSol3D (https://bitbucket.org/tan2/dynearthsol3d) to be used in the term project for CERI 7315/8315 Computational Methods for Geodynamics.